pyinvoke/invoke/sites/docs/cli.rst

     List available tasks.
 Shows all tasks by default; may give an explicit namespace to 'root' the displayed task tree to only that namespace.
-(This argument may contain periods, as with task names.)
+(This argument may contain periods, as with task names, so it's possible to show only a small, deep portion of the overall tree if desired.)

 .. option:: -D, --list-depth=INT